-Once doubled in size, remove the tea towels and bake for 15 minutes, until golden.
-To test if the roll is baked, rap your knuckle against the base, if it is baked it will sound hollow.
+As soon as the rolls are doubled in size, remove the tea towels and bake for 15 minutes in the centre of a preheated oven until golden.
+To test if the roll is baked, rap your knuckle against the base, it will sound hollow when baked.

 Allow the rolls to cool.
 They can be eaten warm with butter, or cool completely if adding a filling.

-These Knotted Poppyseed Rolls freeze beautifully and as they are best eaten withing 2 days of baking, just pop any extra into a freezer bag and freeze for up to one month.
+These Knotted Poppyseed Rolls freeze beautifully and as they are best eaten withing 2 days of baking, simply pop any extra into a freezer bag and freeze for up to one month.

-How do you like your rolls, warm with butter, filled with your favourite ham/cheese, or both?
+How do you like your rolls, warm with butter, with your favourite filling, maybe ham or cheese, or both?